WICG/origin-agent-cluster/README.md

 Another potential road we explored was to try to find scenarios where a process-per-origin could be done transparently, without an explicit opt-in.
 This would be possible if:

-* We [restricted `SharedArrayBuffer` to same-origin usage](https://github.com/whatwg/html/issues/4920) at all times.
+* We [restricted `WebAssembly.Module` to same-origin usage](https://github.com/WebAssembly/spec/issues/1081) at all times.
 (It's currently unknown if doing this would be web-compatible.)
 * Pages used the [`"document-domain"` feature policy](https://html.spec.whatwg.org/multipage/infrastructure.html#document-domain-feature) to turn off their own ability to use `document.domain`.

 Under these conditions, origin-based process isolation could be done by user agents unobservably, similar to how site-based process isolation is done today.